sstraus/SettingsSentry/README.md

 - `SETTINGSSENTRY_CONFIG`: Path to the configuration folder.
 - `SETTINGSSENTRY_BACKUP`: Path to the backup folder.
 - `SETTINGSSENTRY_APP`: Optional name of the application to process.
-- `SETTINGSSENTRY_NO_COMMANDS`: Set to 'true' to prevent command execution during backup or restore.
+- `SETTINGSSENTRY_COMMANDS`: Set to 'true' to prevent command execution during backup or restore.
 - `SETTINGSSENTRY_DRY_RUN`: Set to 'true' to perform a dry run without making any changes.

 ### Configuration Files